Join us for an adventure in flavor!

 • Portuguese Sausage: Also known as linguiça, it adds a spicy, smoky flair to the soup.
 It can generally be found in the refrigerated section of supermarkets near the other sausages.
 Chouriço (not to be confused with chorizo), is another variety of Portuguese sausage which can also be used.

 • Smoked Ham Hocks: This is where the magic starts.
-The smokiness and richness infuse into the broth, creating a flavor foundation that’s beyond amazing.
+The smokiness and richness infuse into the broth.

 • Olive Oil: For sautéing.
 Can be substituted with any neutral flavored oil.

-• Onion, Carrots, Celery, and Garlic: The classic aromatic base.
-Finely chop the garlic and cut the vegetables into similar sized pieces.
+• Onion, Carrots, Celery, and Garlic: This is my classic aromatic base.

-• Tomato Sauce & Diced Tomatoes: These add tanginess and depth.
-If you have good quality fresh tomatoes, feel free to use them.
+• Tomato Sauce & Diced Tomatoes: If you have good quality fresh tomatoes, feel free to use them.

-• Potatoes: Preferably use a waxy variety such as yellow or red potatoes, as they will hold their shape better.
+• Potatoes: I like to use a waxy variety such as yellow or red potatoes, as they will hold their shape better.

 • Kidney Beans: The traditional variety.
 Cannellini would also go great here.

-• Elbow Macaroni: These tiny pasta pieces make the soup even more hearty.
+• Elbow Macaroni: It makes my soup even more hearty.
 Other options are orzo or ditalini.

 • Watercress: The finishing touch!
-Its peppery undertones offer a beautiful contrast.
 Can be substituted with arugula, spinach or omitted.

-1. Create the broth: Place ham hocks and three quarts of water in a large soup pot or dutch oven.
-Bring to a boil, then reduce heat and simmer, covered, for about 2 hours.
+1. Create the broth: I start by placing ham hocks and three quarts of water in a large soup pot or Dutch oven.
+I bring it to a boil, then reduce the heat and let it simmer, covered, for about 2 hours.

 Dutch oven with four ham hocks in broth.

-Remove ham hocks to a plate.
-Once cooled remove meat, and discard the bones.
-Save the remaining broth aside.
+I remove the ham hocks and place them on a plate.
+Once they’ve cooled down, I take off the meat and discard the bones.
+I save the remaining broth for later.

 Meat pulled off the ham hocks in a bowl.

-2. Brown the sausage: In another large pot, heat 1 tablespoon olive oil over medium high heat.
-Add in sliced sausage and brown on both sides.
-Remove to a plate.
+2. Brown the sausage: In another large pot, I heat 1 tablespoon of olive oil over medium-high heat.
+I add in the sliced sausage and brown it on both sides.
+Once it’s nicely browned, I remove it to a plate.

 Browned sausage on a plate.

-3. Sauté veggies and aromatics: Reduce heat to medium.
-Add remaining tablespoon of olive oil.
-Add in onion, celery, carrots and garlic and sauté until they begin to soften, about 5-10 minutes.
+3. Sauté veggies and aromatics: Next, I reduce the heat to medium and add the remaining tablespoon of olive oil.
+Then, I add the onion, celery, carrots, and garlic, sautéing them until they begin to soften, which takes about 5-10 minutes.

 Onions, carrots and celery sautéing in a soup pot.

-4. Build the soup: Add in reserved broth, browned sausage, meat from ham hocks, tomato sauce and diced tomatoes.
-Bring to a simmer over high heat, then reduce heat to medium low.
-Cover and cook for 30 minutes.
+4. Build the soup: I add the reserved broth, browned sausage, meat from the ham hocks, tomato sauce, and diced tomatoes to the pot.
+I bring it to a simmer over high heat, then reduce the heat to medium-low.
+I cover the pot and let it cook for 30 minutes..

 The soup after simmering for some time.

-5. Add remaining ingredients: The rest of the ingredients have different cooking times, and thus go in at different times, as follows:
+5. Add remaining ingredients: The rest of the ingredients have different cooking times, so I add them at different times, as follows:

-• Then add kidney beans and cabbage.
-Cook for 20 minutes.
+• Then, I add the kidney beans and cabbage, cooking for another 20 minutes.

-• Finally, remove from heat and stir in watercress.
+• Finally, I remove the pot from the heat and stir in the watercress.

 Collage of the above described steps for adding later ingredients.

-6. Finish and serve: Taste and adjust for salt.
-You can serve immediately, but we like to let it sit for 30 minutes or so to allow the flavors to further meld together and develop.
+6. Finish and serve: I taste the soup and adjust for salt, if needed.
+While it can be served immediately, I prefer to let it sit for about 30 minutes to allow the flavors to meld together and develop even more.

 A large bowl of Portuguese bean soup.

 • Don’t rush the broth: It takes time for the flavors from the ham hocks to fully infuse into the broth.
-Set it to simmer, then wait patiently while the magic happens.
+I set it to simmer and wait patiently.

-• Cook in stages: While it may be tempting to just dump everything in the pot all at once, following the suggested timeline will ensure optimal textures.
+• Cook in stages: While it may be tempting to just dump everything in the pot all at once, I follow the suggested timeline to ensure optimal textures.

-• Serving suggestion: Serve with a side of crusty bread to soak up that delicious broth.
-Your taste buds will thank you.
+• Serving suggestion: I serve the soup with a side of crusty bread to soak up that delicious broth.

 A potful of our bean soup.

-The next time you crave some cozy comfort food, give this Portuguese Bean Soup a recipe a try.
+The next time you crave some cozy comfort food, give my Portuguese Bean Soup a recipe a try.
 I bet you’ll love it just as much as the Hawaiians do.

 Pin or bookmark this great recipe so you always know where to find it.
 And be sure to subscribe to GypsyPlate, we’re always cooking up new recipes for you.